alex-netkachov/pwd/README.md

 and `.ccp` for `.cc password`.
 The clipboard is cleared in 5 seconds after copying.

 Also see a list of readline commands: https://github.com/tonerdo/readline

+## Using on Android

+There is no .NET Core on Android (yet?).
+The files encrypted with `pwd` can be decrypted with the script `decrypt.sh`.
+Unless the environment variable `PWDPWD` is set, it asks the password every time.
+If this variable is set, it reads the password from it.

+    $ read -s PWDPWD && export PWDWD
+    $ ./decrypt.sh path/to/file

 ## Story of pwd